 Each year, 20,000 to 30,000 visitors to Denali National Park and Preserve view wolves along the park road—on the tundra, a gravel bar, or the road itself.
 Denali is recognized as one of the best places in the world for people to see wolves in the wild.
 Wolf viewing offers park visitors and the Alaska tourism industry substantial benefits.

-Wolf viewing opportunities are provided primarily by three packs of wolves that live near the park road (see Map 1 on reverse).
+Wolf viewing opportunities are provided primarily by three packs of wolves that live near the park road (see Map 1).
 These viewing opportunities in Denali depend mainly on the behavior of individual wolves that frequent the park road.
 While the degree of tolerance to humans may vary widely among wolves, it is likely that the wolves that are most tolerant of humans, and therefore most often seen by humans along the park road, are the same ones that are most vulnerable to being legally harvested (i.e., trapped and shot) when they venture fearlessly beyond park boundaries.

 Effects of wolf harvest near the park

 The taking or harvest of wolves (particularly breeding wolves) near the closed area in what are known as the Wolf Townships or the Stampede Corridor, has the potential to (1) decrease wolf numbers in the park, (2) alter wolf behavior, (3) decrease opportunities for wolf viewing by park visitors, and (4) increase the likelihood of sightings of wolves with trap-related injuries.